June 13 @ 8:00 am - June 14 @ 4:45 pm | $100UNC School of Social Work

 Audrey Loper, MPH, MS has worked in public health for the past fifteen years, with a focus on maternal and child health, implementation of evidence-based programs, data use, and evaluation.
 She is currently an Implementation Specialist with the National Implementation Research Network (NIRN) at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill, where she provides technical assistance on implementation science best practices.
 Audrey previously served as the Evaluation Consultant for the North Carolina Division of Public Health’s Teen Pregnancy Prevention Initiatives and has worked as a childbirth educator and volunteer doula.
 She received her Master of Public Health from UNC Chapel Hill, and her Master of Science from the University of California, Davis.

-Caryn Ward, PhD, HSP-P, is the Associate Director for Education and Measurement of the National Implementation Research Network (NIRN) at the Frank Porter Graham Child Development Institute at UNC-Chapel Hill.
+Caryn Ward, PhD, HSP-P is the Associate Director for Education and Measurement of the National Implementation Research Network (NIRN) at the Frank Porter Graham Child Development Institute at UNC-Chapel Hill.
 At NIRN, she is the Director of the State Implementation and Scaling up of Evidence Based Practices (SISEP) Center funded by US Department of Education’s Office of Special Education Programs.
 Dr. Ward has extensive experience in leading and developing infrastructure and capacity development with state and local education agencies as well as early childhood programs nationally.
 Within NIRN, Dr. Ward leads the development of implementation capacity measures and fidelity measures for use within education as well as other disciplines.
 Dr. Ward has served in a leadership role for the National Center for School Turnaround and currently serves on the advisory board of the National School Climate Center and research council for Communities in Schools – NC.

-Allison Metz, PhD, is a developmental psychologist, Director of the National Implementation Research Network (NIRN), Senior Research Scientist at the Frank Porter Graham Child Development Institute, and Research Professor at the School of Social Work at The University of North Carolina-Chapel Hill.
+Allison Metz, PhD is a developmental psychologist, Director of the National Implementation Research Network (NIRN), Senior Research Scientist at the Frank Porter Graham Child Development Institute, and Research Professor at the School of Social Work at The University of North Carolina-Chapel Hill.
 Allison specializes in the implementation, mainstreaming, and scaling of evidence to achieve social impact for children and families in a range of human service and education areas, with an emphasis on child welfare and early childhood service contexts.
 Allison’s work focuses in several key areas including: the development of evidence-informed practice models; the co-production of effective implementation and scaling strategies to improve the application of evidence in service delivery systems; and the development of skills and competencies for implementation practitioners.

 Allison serves on several national advisory boards and is an invited speaker and trainer internationally.
 She is a co-chair of the Summer Institute on Implementation Science at UNC-Chapel Hill.
 Allison is the author of many peer reviewed articles, briefs and white papers.
 She is co-editor of the widely read volume Applying Implementation Science in Early Childhood Program and Systems.

-Kirsten Kainz, PhD, is a research professor and assistant director of research development and translation in the School of Social Work at UNC-Chapel Hill.
+Kirsten Kainz, PhD is a research professor and assistant director of research development and translation in the School of Social Work at UNC-Chapel Hill.
 Her research and teaching focus on methods for investigating change and impact, particularly in the area of education equity and improvement.
 She actively facilitates school district improvement through her role as partnership consultant with the Strategic Education Research Partnership in Washington, DC and through her previous service as an elected school board member and engaged citizen.

-Leah Bartley, PhD, MSW, is an Implementation Specialist with the National Implementation Research Network (NIRN) at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.
+Leah Bartley, PhD, MSW is an Implementation Specialist with the National Implementation Research Network (NIRN) at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.
 In her current role, she is supporting implementation science application in child welfare and early childhood initiatives.
 She also was a 2014-2016 Doris Duke Fellow for the Promotion of Child Wellbeing through the University of Chicago Chapin Hall.
 Previously, Dr. Bartley was a program manager for the Ruth Young Center for Children and Families where she provided technical assistance, data analysis, and implementation support to the replication of Family Connections, a child maltreatment prevention program.
 Furthermore, from 2008-2010, she was The Duke Endowment Fellow, following several years as a direct service social worker.
 Her most recent publications include a review of variables that have impacted fidelity of child maltreatment prevention related interventions and co-authorship on co-creative conditions for sustaining research evidence in public child welfare.

-Dale Lynn Cusumano, Ph.D.
-Dr. Dale Cusumano brings to this project her expertise working at the early childhood, school, district, university, and state levels as a researcher, nationally certified school psychologist, program coordinator, and evaluator.
+Dale Lynn Cusumano, PhD brings to the institute her expertise working at the early childhood, school, district, university, and state levels as a researcher, nationally certified school psychologist, program coordinator, and evaluator.
 Within her current position at the National Implementation Research Network (NIRN), she provides technical assistance to state departments of education focused on building the knowledge and skills that facilitate development of evidence-based infrastructures in service of delivering full and effective use of evidence-based instruction practices to students.
 Dale also has served as the Project Director for the IES funded Team-Initiated Problem Solving (TIPS) grant.
 She also has served as a Project Evaluator of a federally-funded Early Learning Opportunities grant, which examined the effect of coaching to facilitate implementation of an early literacy.
 At the district level, Dale has assisted in designing and delivering professional development modules that refined implementation of RtI at the school level.
 Dale’s research and evaluation efforts have been published in numerous journals one of which was selected as an honorable mention for outstanding article that contributed to the field of early childhood education.
 Virtual training and on-line resource development has been a critical part of Dale’s recent work including on-line course development at the university and the development and design of materials housed on the website dedicated to TIPS (www.TIPS2info.blogspot.com).

 Information About Lodging